 In 1911 James and Margaret were living at 51 Maes y Dre, Mold, Flintshire.
 James was working as a brick burner at Rhydymwyn Brick Works.
 They had four children – Enoch Jones Knowles, Elizabeth, Ernest and Joseph Peter, aged 7, 6, 1 and 2 months.
 Elizabeth was born in Oldham, Lancs, and the three other children were all born in Flint, Mold.

 James enlisted with the Royal Welsh Fusiliers, and was killed in action at France & Flanders on 10 September 1916, aged 36.
 The additional information shown on his casualty details on CWGC.org states that he was the ‘Son of Samuel and Elizabeth Knowles, of Ashton-under-Lyne; husband of Margaret Ellen Knowles, of Ty Bricks, Rhydymwyn, Mold, Flintshire’.
 CWGC had him listed as a Sergeant, however ‘UK Soldiers who died in the Great War, 1914-1919′ had him listed as a Private.
+(Family history research has found that he was a Tunneller.
+Thanks to Sandra Knowles).

 –1891: Class: RG12; Piece: 3276; Folio: 22; Page: 37